Education (EdD)

 Overview

-The programme has been specifically designed for professionals - practitioners, policy-makers, leaders and managers, academics and teachers - at all levels of education, from early childhood through further and higher education, to lifelong learning.
+The Education (EdD) professional doctorate is a programme specifically designed for professionals - policymakers, leaders and managers, academics and teachers - at all levels of education, from early childhood through further and higher education, to those involved in lifelong learning.
+A professional doctorate provides a rigorous programme of advanced study and research, and is equivalent academically to the purely research-orientated PhD.

 - Promote an understanding of research evidence and methodologies relevant to professional practitioners